 WIMEK was founded in 1993 to coordinate the research activities and PhD education of the Wageningen University chair groups involved in this research field.

-WIMEK aims to develop an integrated understanding of environmental change and its impact on the quality of life and sustainability, by:
+WIMEK aims to develop an integrated understanding of environmental change and its impact on the quality of life and sustainability and offers solutions for environmental improvement, by:

 - Conducting innovative scientific research.

 - Dissemination of emerging insights and recent research results.

 Currently, about 350 PhD candidates have been enrolled in WIMEK, of whom about 70 percent come from outside the Netherlands.